yuekaizhang/dynamo/docs/planner.md

 Circus is a Python program which can be used to monitor and control processes and sockets.
 Dynamo serve uses circus to start each node in a graph and monitors each subprocesses.
 We leverage a core feature to do this called `Watcher`.
 A `Watcher` is the target program that you would like to run (which in our case is `serve_dynamo.py`).
 When planner decides to scale up or down, it will either add or remove a watcher from the existing `circus`.

 > [!NOTE]
 > Although circus allows you to `increment` an existing watcher, it was not designed to allow variables to be passed in which does not allow us to schedule on a GPU.
 So instead we start a new watcher per process.
-When planner decdies to add or remove a worker, we have logic to handle this adding/removing and incrementing/decrementing the workers.
+When planner decides to add or remove a worker, we have logic to handle this adding/removing and incrementing/decrementing the workers.

 #### Statefile